Conspiracy Files: Who shot down MH17?

 The route ends in the corner of a large field, about 15 miles (25km) south-east of where MH17 was hit and about a mile east of the village of Red October - a field right in the middle of the area identified by the Dutch report as the likely launch location.
 The pro-Russian rebels controlled this whole area.
 What's more, launching a Buk missile generates searing temperatures and one photograph taken in the same field a few days after the crash, shows a small patch of burnt grass.

 But could someone fire a massive missile without anyone taking a picture of it?
-It turns out that three hours after the crash two photographs were posted on social media.
-They're claimed to show the distant plume of smoke from the missile that brought down MH17.
+It turns out that three hours after the crash a photograph was posted on social media.
+It claimed to show the distant plume of smoke from the missile that brought down MH17.

 It's alleged the photos were taken by a man from a classic Soviet-style housing estate, seven miles north-west of the likely launch site.